 1. Plum Organics Infant Formula

 Best Organic Baby Formula

-Many experts suggest organic formulas are not worth the money but many moms will gain peace of mind knowing they are feeding their baby the very best ingredients.
-Those moms should buy Plum Organics Infant Formula with Iron.
-Sure, Earth’s Best Organic formula is a great option and a hair more affordable, but Plum brand takes organic formula to new heights.
+Many experts suggest organic formulas are not worth the money, but many moms will gain peace of mind knowing they are feeding their baby the very best ingredients.

-Not all mothers can breastfeed but they still want the best for their baby and Plum Organics has a bit more brain-nourishing fat.
-The main ingredients in both are very similar and of course, from organic sources.
+Not all mothers can breastfeed, but they still want the best for their baby, and Plum Organics has a bit more brain-nourishing fat, just like breast milk.
+The main ingredients are from organic sources.
 Take a look at the ingredients:

 For more information on organic formula, check out this article on How To Pick The Right Organic Formula.